elliscode/ellisrecipes/s3/markdown/Greek Stuffed Peppers.md

 - in a large pot, saute the onion in olive oil over low heat for 10 minutes
 - add the ground beef, cook fully through and chop with a spatula as you go
 - add all the other ingredients to the pot except the rice and the peppers and bring to a boil
-- add the rice, cover, and reduce to low hear
+- add the rice, cover, and reduce to low heat
 - cook for 20 minutes
-- remove from hear, stir the contents well, then cover and let sit for 10 minutes
+- remove from heat, stir the contents well, then cover and let sit for 10 minutes
 - remove the tops of the bell peppers and add to a 9x13 baking tray
 - fill with the filling, then top with pasta sauce
 - bake uncovered for 30 minutes